-\\ In all three years of study the two Business Management semester courses count as one "subject", although one of the courses is known as Marketing or Financial Management.
+In all three years of study the two Business Management semester modules count as one "subject", although one of the modules is known as Marketing or Financial Management.

-Economics is only an option for students who have Grade 12 Mathematics or STK114 and STK124.
+[☑] Economics is only an option for students who have Grade 12 Mathematics or STK114 and STK124.

-REG.F19 BACCALAUREUS IN PUBLIC MANAGEMENT B.PUB.
+BACCALAUREUS IN PUBLIC MANAGEMENT B.PUB.
 (GENERAL MANAGEMENT)